About Us

 The first official Helsinki Data Week was in October 2024.
 You may be surprised to hear the idea was born only in November 2023.
 Our mutual friend Joe Reis (Fundamentals of Data Engineering) was speaking at the ADE Summit.
 That same week, Ole Olesen-Bagneux (The Enterprise Data Catalog) was a guest at a DAMA Finland event.
 There was also a meetup for the R User Group Finland, where Joe was also a guest.

 Inspired by all this, Antti Rask coined the term “Helsinki Data Week” on LinkedIn.
 During the week, Antti also discussed the idea with people he met.
-Three of them, Eevamaija Virtanen, Juha Korpela, and Säde Haveri were at least as excited about the idea.
-Soon, we had agreed to start thinking about "How?" instead of endlessly pondering "Should we?".
+Three of them, Eevamaija Virtanen, Juha Korpela, and Säde Haveri, were at least as excited about the idea.
+Soon, we had agreed to start thinking about "How?" rather than endlessly pondering "Should we?"

 The idea of Helsinki Data Week was to scale these spontaneous interactions.
 The aim, of course, isn’t to replicate the same event over and over.
-But we hope to serve as an example of what you can achieve when people with different points of view come together and think about what could be possible.
+But we hope to serve as an example of what you can achieve when people with different points of view come together and consider what's possible.
 And most importantly, start doing things together.

 Who are we?